Sylius/Sylius/docs/book/plugins/approved-plugins.rst

 Technical requirements
 ----------------------

-Below you can find a list of requirements that your plugin needs to fulfill to be approved by Sylius core-team.
+Below you can find a list of requirements that your plugin needs to fulfill to be approved by Sylius Core Team.
 Try to follow them, and your plugin's approval process will be faster and more efficient!

 Must have